luukveenis/sudoku-SAT/README.md

 compatibility with this version and up.

 You will need the compiled MiniSAT binary.
-The code assumes it is in the root directory (same directory as main.rb), so please compile it and move the `minisat` executable there.
+The code assumes it is in the root directory (same directory as main.rb), so please compile MiniSAT and move the `minisat` executable there.

 Next, make main.rb executable as follows (you may need to sudo):